cscheid/cscheid.net/_posts/2018-07-01-aebleskiver-pan-fried-eggs.markdown

 ![Aebleskiver pan](/assets/img/aebleskiver-eggs/pan.jpg)

 Start the pan on high heat, drop the eggs, add salt to taste.
 Salt the egg right now so both whites and yolks get seasoned.
-As they get cooking, they'll eventually look kinda like this (it takes around a minute and a half, but can change depending on how cold the oil and eggs were):
+As they get cooking, they'll eventually look kinda like this (it takes around a minute and a half, but varies depending on how cold the oil and eggs were):

 ![Eggs](/assets/img/aebleskiver-eggs/eggs1.jpg)